fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_bf-hash-sharing.md

 }
 ```

-This optimization comes at no cost, so it will be internally be used in `lsm-tree` from 1.2.0 onwards.
+This optimization comes at no cost, so it will be internally be used in `lsm-tree` from version 1.1.2 onwards.

 ## Interested in LSM-trees and Rust?